-The College's Ofsted inspection in October 2017, confirmed the quality of provision at the College remains good.
+The College's Ofsted inspection in December 2023, confirmed the quality of provision at the College remains good.
 These commendations evidence the rigor and robustness of finances and quality assurance at the College.

-Serving local community needs, and responding to the national agenda, is an integral part of the College's ethos and is articulated in the mission and vision statements - "To ensure that all our students achieve their brilliant 'best' for their employers, their communities, for themselves and for the future.
-(Mission) "Brilliant Today, Better Tomorrow".
-(Vision).
-The College remains ambitious to grow its curriculum offer and to serve the changing needs of the local community.
+Serving local community needs, and responding to the national agenda, is an integral part of the College's ethos and is articulated in the mission and vision statements.